- What Is

 Acute hypersensitivity pneumonitis tends to occur 4-12 hours after exposure (usually heavy exposure) to the particles.

-What are the symptoms of acute hypersensitivity pneumonitis?
+What are early signs of pneumonitis?

 Symptoms of acute hypersensitivity pneumonitis include: